 Iwama style has a larger number of kokyunage and also a strong emphasis on the use of atemi during technique.

 Many basic techniques that begin from shomen-uchi, start with nage pre-empting a strike to uke.
 This is in common with Gozo Shioda's and Michio Hikitsuchi's basic practice, but opposite of most other styles.

 Once this variation is mastered, students will also practice with uke striking, but tori is initiating the encounter.

 In ukemi practise Iwama practitioners usually attempt to parry atemi strikes being thrown by nage, often discouraged in other styles of Aikido.

-The sword forms of Iwama style are generally recognized as being from Kashima Shinto-ryu sword techniques.
+The unique sword forms of Iwama style aikido are generally recognized as being from Kashima Shinto-ryu sword techniques.
 In particular the first two kumitachi are almost identical to forms from Kashima Shinto-ryu.

-Ara-waza (course techniques), are occasionally practiced by Iwama syle Aikido practitioners.
-These techniques are intended to show the more vicious applications hidden in Aikido technique.
+Ara-waza (course techniques), are occasionally practiced by Iwama style practitioners.
+These techniques intend on showing more vicious applications hidden in Aikido technique.